Nottingham City Council manages around 100,000 individual trees, along with over 100 hectares of woods

 All year round we have an ongoing programme of checking the trees across the city and doing essential work such as pruning.
-We inspect trees on Council-owned streets every three years
+We inspect trees on Council-owned streets at a minimum of every three years.

-- Removing dead trees or trees in poor condition
+- Removing dead trees or trees in very poor condition;

-- Removing trees if they are unsuitable for their location or are suppressing the growth of better trees
+- Assessing trees if they are unsuitable for their location or are suppressing the growth of better trees.

-- The safety of people or property, as assessed by a professional Arborists
+- The safety of people or property, as assessed by a professional arboriculturalists;

-- The safety of a building: we will carry out work to tree roots if clear evidence can be provided that a tree is causing subsidence
+- The structure of a building.
+We will carry out work to tree roots if clear evidence can be provided that a tree is causing subsidence.

 We are unlikely to carry out tree work if trees are: